Compose Yourself With Music Therapy

 -American Music Therapy Association

 The therapeutic relationship is a top priority.
 Working with a board certified music therapist ensures safety, guidance about physiological and cognitive processes, and the access to the latest research and recommendations.
-Cognitive, physical, social, and emotional goals are all potential areas of need that can be addressed in music therapy.
+Cognitive, physical, social, and emotional can all be addressed in music therapy.
 Goals that require expertise from outside fields will be addressed as a referral and/or co-treat to ensure quality of services.

 Who can benefit from music therapy?
 Do I have to be good at singing or playing instruments?